 Covid-19: Centre restricts export of testing kits as cases rise to 2,902

-Putting the kits under the restricted category would mean that an exporter will now require a license from the government for outbound shipments.
+Putting the kits under the restricted category would mean that an exporter will now require a licence from the government for outbound shipments.

 The government on Saturday imposed restrictions on the export of diagnostic kits with immediate effect as the number of coronavirus cases in India rose to 2,902.
 Covid-19, the disease caused by the coronavirus, has killed 68 people in the country so far.